Thank you to all who participated in our 5th Annual Youth Essay Competition.

 Read Arhaan’s essay here.

-Ayushi Agarwal, Grade 9, High School Runner-up, Oak Park California
+High School Finalist, Grade 9, Oak Park California

 “When I read the topic for IPA’s essay contest, I was extremely eager to express my thoughts on child labor.
 I was in India during the time of the competition and I witnessed numerous young children toiling diligently to earn wages - and I put myself in that situation.
 Immersing myself in this perspective led me to the realization that many financially disadvantaged children are deprived of a proper childhood—an essential phase often regarded as the most cherished time of one’s life.
 Recognizing that countless children are denied this fundamental right evoked a sense of urgency in me to advocate for change.”